 Schedules are provided to each student at the beginning of the school year or upon enrolling.
 The schedule is based upon the student's needs and available class space.
-Both the home/sending school and Central Nine Career Center have agreed upon this schedule.
-Any changes in a student's schedule should be handled through Central Nine Career Center's counselor.
-Central Nine Career Center's counselor will work in conjunction with the home/sending school with any schedule and/or program change.
+Both the home/sending partner school and Central Nine Career Center have agreed upon this schedule.
+Any changes in a student's schedule should be handled through Central Nine Career Center's Student Services Coordinators.
+Central Nine Career Center's Student Services Coordinators will work in conjunction with the home/sending partner school with any schedule and/or program change.
 It is important to note that some student requests to take a specific course may be denied.
 Students are expected to follow their schedules.
-Program changes may result in the student returning to their home/sending school.
-Other changes will not be made.